jordanisaacs/snowytrees.dev/site/content/_index.md

 insert_anchor_links = "right"
 +++

-Hi, I am **Jordan Isaacs** (he/him)!
+Hi, I am **Jordan Isaacs**!
 I am a software engineer at _SingleStore_ where I work on database transaction processing and storage.
-Outside of $dayjob I build my own projects out in the open and contribute to various open source linux and Nix/NixOS projects.
+Outside of $dayjob I develop and contribute to various open source Linux and Nix/NixOS related projects.

-My formal education is in economics (with a focus on digital economy) which I studied at Carnegie Mellon University.
+I went to university at Carnegie Mellon where I received a B.A. in Economics with a focus on digital economies.

 # External Publications